 Over 70 students come to English classes each week and we’ve had students from more than 25 countries spanning 5 continents.
 While some fit easily into a beginners, intermediate or advanced group, others may have special needs.
 Some students may have lived in Scotland for a number of years and can speak English but not write it, whilst other students may have learnt a lot of grammar and vocabulary in their home country but are hardly able to understand the Scots or speak the language.
 We aim to help anyone who wants to learn.

-Stirling School of English is a registered Charity in Scotland No SC029640
+Stirling School of English SCIO is a registered Charity in Scotland No SC051748

-The new semester will start on Monday 18th January and finish on Tuesday 1st June.
-That is 16 weeks of teaching (excluding the February break (13-17 February) and the Easter holiday (3-14 April).
+The new semester will start on Monday 16th January and finish on Tuesday 30th May.
+That is 17 weeks of teaching, excluding the February break (13-17 February) and the Easter holiday (3-14 April).

 For more information please email: email@example.com